BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Step 1: Warm-up Before Singing

 The warm-up should be gradual so that the voice box slowly gets into a singing mood.
 The muscles should be put to simpler tasks which are the simplest of sounds or even mere breaths.
 After that, you can rise through the more complex sounds.
-Warming up is a good way of maintaining the quality of the voice trough the performance so that you won’t be having a hoarse voice after taking some lines.
+Warming up is a good way of maintaining the quality of the voice through the performance so that you won’t be having a hoarse voice after taking some lines. performance so that you won’t be having a hoarse voice after taking some lines.
+You can also see full vocal scales chart if you want to know deep information

 Step 2: Correct Singing Posture